 If a concern is raised about a student’s behaviour then we will follow the Student Conduct Concerns Procedure to investigate the concerns and, where necessary, take appropriate action.
 Students on programmes accredited by professional bodies should be aware that adverse conduct findings may affect their ability to register and practice in the future.

-The Department of Education and Training, as providers of training to NHS staff and other staff working in the Public Sector believe that our students should be informed and encouraged to adhere to the recommendations of the Francis Review and to ensure that they feel supported in developing the highest standards of practice.
+The Directorate of Education and Training, as providers of training to NHS staff and other staff working in the Public Sector believe that our students should be informed and encouraged to adhere to the recommendations of the Francis Review and to ensure that they feel supported in developing the highest standards of practice.

 Our training aims to support the required cultural shift, enhancing our expertise in reflective practice to demonstrate that flagging up problems, risks and mistakes as they occur, and learning from them, will contribute to improving patient care.